janssen70/hybrid_ai/README.md

 ## Camera setup
-A number of steps is required to setup the camera.
+A number of steps is required.
 It's recommended to upgrade to the latest Axis OS version first.
 This script was tested against Axis OS 12.5 and 12.6.
-Some API calls must be performed, but fortunately this can be done interactively through the Swagger UI.
+Some API calls must be performed, but fortunately this can be achieved interactively through the Swagger UI.
 This can be found on the device at System -> Plain Config.